Skip to content

 IEEE 802.1X Standard Network access control protocol used in Ethernet-based ITS backhaul networks.
 Infrastructure Owners and Operators

 IEEE 802.3 Standard Ethernet standard supporting wired communications among traffic infrastructure.
-Infrastructure Owners and Operators, End Users and Deployers
+Infrastructure Owners and Operators

 IEEE Std.
 1609.3 Standard Defines IPv6, WAVE short message protocol and service advertisement.
 Infrastructure Owners and Operators Application and Service Providers